PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:37:53
+Last updated: 2024-04-02 18:39:00
-Random Quote: It is fatal to enter any war without the will to win it. - Douglas MacArthur
+Random Quote: Luck is what happens when preparation meets opportunity. - Seneca the Younger